jcharpi/Uify/DEVELOPMENT_TIMELINE.md

 ### Project Features ✨

-**DISCLAIMER:** As you may have noticed - this step went beyond the time estimation for the project.
-And while I realized that at the time, I would not have felt satisfied if some of the frontend concerns like niche styling choices (margins, colors, etc.) were made and tweaked as they now are.
-You can trust that I am happy with the final product's front-end.
-Mock functionality was fairly straightforward thanks to the project specification allowing for hardcoding.

 I created a VPSD list component to display components used with a link to their VPSD page. **I didn't know how best to handle code blocks, despite seeing them in AI agents, so I asked Claude to help me to do this - apparently there is a code tag, who knew?** The prototype was fairly straightforward as well thanks to hardcoding.
 I just added in the prompt.tsx component because it serves the purpose of showing a component that aggregates other components.
 Notably, this does not currently render directly from the code window - these are two individually hardcoded elements.

 ### Future Goals 🎯